When it comes to saving for your children’s education, 529 plans may be one of the most effective options available.

 Adding a 529 plan to your existing investment strategy

 Depending on your overall investment and portfolio strategy, you can choose between a static or age-based strategy when structuring your 529 plan’s investments inside the 529 plan account.

-- Static portfolio options allow you to have control over the allocation of equity and fixed-income percentages by selecting among portfolios managed to a more specific stated investment objective.
+- Static portfolio options: These options allow you to have control over the allocation of equity and fixed-income percentages by selecting among portfolios managed to a more specific stated investment objective.

-- Age-based portfolio options are set up to reallocate over time and become more conservative as college enrollment approaches.
+- Age-based portfolio options: These options are set up to reallocate over time and become more conservative as college enrollment approaches.

 529 plan final considerations